YounessMouloudi/Products_React/README.md

+# About Project

+This project is a simple client-side web application crafted with **React** and **Bootstrap** for responsive design.
+It allows users to manage a list of products with CRUD operations, search, and pagination.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.